The authorities in Uzbekistan have said that an area in the south of the country was shelled, presumedly from neighboring Afghanistan.

 In mid-April, social media accounts linked to the Islamic State Khurasan Province, or ISKP, circulated a statement to say the militant group had launched multiple rockets at a military unit near Termez.
 The claims were accompanied by video footage of the rockets allegedly used in the assault.

 In that instance, officials in Tashkent responded to deny any rockets had landed on Uzbek territory.
-They later walked back the denial.

 This time around, it is Uzbek officials who have reported the claimed attack first, while the ISKP, which is normally quick to claim such attacks, is not known to have made any statements on the matter as of the time of this writing.
 No other militant groups believed to be active in Afghanistan have claimed the attack either.